unibg-seclab/aesmix/README.md

 hardware-accelerated AES-NI primitives when available.

-## installation
+## Installation

-Before proceeding please install `libtool` and the `openssl` headers.
+Before proceeding please install the `openssl/crypto` library source and the `libtool` binary.
 In ubuntu you can proceed as follows:

     sudo apt install libtool-bin libssl-dev